vanshikasingh06/rock-paper-scissor-frontend-web-development-mini-project/README.md

 # Rock paper scissors - frontend web development mini project

 Each player chooses either rock/stone, paper, or scissors.
-The items are compared, and whichever player chooses the more powerful item wins.
+The items chosen by player and computer are compared, and whosoever chooses the more powerful item wins the game.

 ## The possible outcomes are: